Sîn-šar-iškun: Chronology

-As a consequence of Assyria's violent downfall,' the period from a few years before the death of Ashurbanipal to the Fall of Nineveh in 612 BC suffers from a distinct lack of surviving sources.
-The annals of Ashurbanipal, the primary sources for his reign, go no further than 636 BC.'
-Although Ashurbanipal's final year is often repeated as 627 BC', this follows an inscription at Harran made by the mother of the Neo-Babylonian king Nabonidus nearly a century later.
-The final contemporary evidence for Ashurbanipal being alive and reigning as king is a contract from the city of Nippur made in 631 BC.'
-To get the attested lengths of the reigns of his successors to match, most scholars agree that Ashurbanipal either died, abdicated or was deposed in 631 BC.
-Of the three options, a death in 631 BC is the most accepted.
-If Ashurbanipal's reign would have ended in 627 BC, the inscriptions of his successors Aššur-etil-ilāni and Sîn-šar-iškun in Babylon, covering several years, would have been impossible since the city was seized by the Neo-Babylonian king Nabopolassar in 626 BC to never again fall into Assyrian hands.
+As a consequence of Assyria's violent downfall,' the period from a few years before the death of Ashurbanipal to the Fall of Nineveh in 612 BCE suffers from a distinct lack of surviving sources.
+The annals of Ashurbanipal, the primary sources for his reign, go no further than 636 BCE.'
+Although Ashurbanipal's final year is often repeated as 627 BCE', this follows an inscription at Harran made by the mother of the Neo-Babylonian king Nabonidus nearly a century later.
+The final contemporary evidence for Ashurbanipal being alive and reigning as king is a contract from the city of Nippur made in 631 BCE.'
+To get the attested lengths of the reigns of his successors to match, most scholars agree that Ashurbanipal either died, abdicated or was deposed in 631 BCE.
+Of the three options, a death in 631 BCE is the most accepted.
+If Ashurbanipal's reign would have ended in 627 BCE, the inscriptions of his successors Aššur-etil-ilāni and Sîn-šar-iškun in Babylon, covering several years, would have been impossible since the city was seized by the Neo-Babylonian king Nabopolassar in 626 BCE to never again fall into Assyrian hands.

-Ashurbanipal had named his successor as early as 660 BC, when documents referencing a crown prince (probably Aššur-etil-ilāni) were written.
+Ashurbanipal had named his successor as early as 660 BCE, when documents referencing a crown prince (probably Aššur-etil-ilāni) were written.
 He had been the father of at least one son, and probably two, early on in his reign.
 These early sons were likely Aššur-etil-ilāni and Sîn-šar-iškun.'
-Aššur-etil-ilāni succeeded Ashurbanipal as king in 631 BC and ruled until his own death in 627 BC.
+Aššur-etil-ilāni succeeded Ashurbanipal as king in 631 BCE and ruled until his own death in 627 BCE.
 It is frequently assumed, without any supporting evidence, that Sîn-šar-iškun fought with Aššur-etil-ilāni for the throne.'

 Sîn-šar-iškun has sometimes historically and erroneously been known as Esarhaddon II after a letter written by Šērūʾa-ēṭirat, a daughter of Sîn-šar-iškun's grandfather Esarhaddon.
 The chronology and relations of the royal family were uncertain and Šērūʾa-ēṭirat was believed to have been too young to refer to the famous Esarhaddon.
 The idea of a separate Esarhaddon II as king has been abandoned by Assyriologists since the late 19th century,' but the name sometimes appears as a synonym of Sîn-šar-iškun.